yongxinlyu/yongxinlyu.github.io/_posts/2025-02-06-using-color-in-scientific-plots.md

 featured: false
 ---

 If you’ve ever spent hours fiddling with colour palettes in your figures (only to end up frustrated), you’re not alone.
-We often see gorgeous figures in journals like Nature or Science, but getting your own colour scheme to look equally polished can feel like an impossible task.
+We often see gorgeous figures in journals like *Nature* or *Science*, but getting your own colour scheme to look equally polished can feel like an impossible task.

-The truth is, with colour choices practically limitless these days, it’s really easy to go overboard.
+The truth is, with colour choices practically limitless these days, it’s *really* easy to go overboard.
 The result?
 Overly busy figures that confuse your readers more than they help them.
 Today, I want to take you on a quick tour of colour theory and show you how to use it in your scientific plots—without driving yourself (or your audience) up the wall.
 While I mainly use Seaborn for my visualizations, the same ideas apply no matter which plotting tool you prefer.
-I’ve also put together a handy cheatsheet of commonly used palettes (with real data examples) if you need some inspiration or just want to pick your colours quickly.
+I’ve also put together a handy **cheatsheet** of commonly used palettes (with real data examples) if you need some inspiration or just want to pick your colours quickly.

 <div class="row mt-3 justify-content-center">
     <div class="col-sm mt-3 mt-md-0">